Resident Evil: The Darkside Chronicles: Reception

 IGN gave The Darkside Chronicles 8.1 out of 10.
 Compliments were given to the graphics, music, playability, and longevity of the title, but the camera was said to be mildly distracting and the story can be confusing for those unfamiliar with the Resident Evil franchise.
 GameSpot gave the game a 6.0 out of 10.
 They stated, "The only thing scary about this light-gun game is the dreadful shaky camera."

 In Japan, the game began as the third best-selling game in the region at 73,000 units sold.
 In France, the game sold 16,000 units during its debut.
 In North America, The Darkside Chronicles placed at number 151 on NPD Group's year-end 2009 sales ranking.

 In November 2009, Capcom was forced to defend the game from the allegations from the Anglican Church of the United Kingdom, which said that it glamorizes violence and promotes the occult, with spokesperson Leo Tan stating: "This is scaremongering and typical religious hysteria.
 You cannot blame society's ills on video games.
 It's just absurd."
-However, the website totalvideogames.com states that, in an interview with the clergymen in question, that he never commented on the game, and the whole incident was a misunderstanding.
-TVG.com further goes on to say this was all likely a PR stunt.
+However, the website Totalvideogames.com states that, in an interview with the clergymen in question, that he never commented on the game, and the whole incident was a misunderstanding.
+Totalvideogames.com further goes on to say this was all likely a PR stunt.